mondrasovic/knowledge_collection/english/february_2024/export_slides.md

 ### Usage Example

-> There are four chamber inside the cow's stomach.
-These compartments allow the cow to eat grass and other plans that humans can't digest.
+> There are four chambers inside the cow's stomach.
+These compartments allow the cow to eat grass and other plants that humans can't digest.

+> There is a hidden compartment behind that shelf.

 **Pronunciation**: [US English](https://youglish.com/pronounce/compartment/english/us), [UK English](https://youglish.com/pronounce/compartment/english/uk)